sous-chefs/tomcat/README.md

 ```

 ### tomcat_service
-tomcat_service sets up the installed tomcat instance to run using the appropriate init system.
-Currently only sys-v init is supported, but this will eventually support Upstart and Systemd where appropriate.
+tomcat_service sets up the installed tomcat instance to run using the appropriate init system (sys-v, upstart, or systemd)

 #### properties
 - `path`: Full path to the install directory.
 Default: /opt/tomcat_INSTANCENAME